Lera Boroditsky: Early life and education

 Boroditsky was born in Belarus to a Jewish family.
-When she was 12 years old, her family emigrated to the United States, where she learned to speak English as her fourth language.
+When she was 12 years old, her family immigrated to the United States, where she learned to speak English as her fourth language.
 As a teenager she began thinking about the degree to which language differences could shape an argument and exaggerate the differences between people.
 She received her B.A. degree in cognitive science at Northwestern University in 1996.
 She went to graduate school at Stanford University, where she obtained her Ph.D. in cognitive psychology in 2001.
 She worked under Gordon Bower who was her thesis advisor at Stanford.
 Boroditsky also conducted research at Stanford University.

 Career

 She became an assistant professor in the department of brain and cognitive sciences at MIT before she was hired by Stanford in 2004.
 Gordon Bower says: "It's exceedingly rare for us to hire back our own graduate students.
 She brought a very high IQ and a tremendous ability for penetrating analysis."
 At Stanford, she was an assistant professor of psychology, philosophy, and linguistics.

 Boroditsky is professor of cognitive science at the University of California, San Diego (UCSD).
 She studies language and cognition, focusing on interactions between language, cognition, and perception.
 Her research combines insights and methods from linguistics, psychology, neuroscience, and anthropology.

 Her work has provided new insights into the controversial question of whether the languages we speak shape the way we think (Linguistic relativity).
 She uses powerful examples of cross-linguistic differences in thought and perception that stem from syntactic or lexical differences between languages.
 Her papers and lectures have influenced the fields of psychology, philosophy, and linguistics in providing evidence and research against the notion that human cognition is largely universal and independent of language and culture.

 She was named a Searle Scholar and has received several awards for her research, including an NSF CAREER award, the Marr Prize from the Cognitive Science Society, and the McDonnell Scholar Award.

 In addition, Boroditsky gives popular science lectures to the general public, and her work has been covered in news and media outlets.
 Boroditsky talks about how all the languages differ from one another, whether in grammatical differences or contain different sounds, vocabulary, or patterns.
 Boroditsky studies how the languages we speak shape the way we think.